Teachers, media specialists, and educators of all kinds know that using visuals is one of the most effective learning

 - It aids students in organizing information in a logical way.

 - It helps students exhibit their understanding of a subject in different ways.
-In short, it makes them more creative shifting perspectives.
+In short, it makes them more creative by shifting their perspectives.

 And because visuals help students remember more than before, infographics are a great way to make sure kids really pay attention to important things, like rubrics for their project!

 Infographic rubric by Teacher Sonia Guilana

 Teachers and other educators who use infographics also find that their students are more engaged with the “hands-on” element of infographic creation.
-The Easelly tool is a “techie tool” that lets kids:
+Easelly’s infographic maker tool allows kids to:

 - Express themselves